mariadb-corporation/MaxScale/Documentation/Tutorials/Connection-Routing-Tutorial.md

 MariaDB MaxScale reads its configuration from `/etc/maxscale.cnf`.
 A template configuration is provided with the MaxScale installation.

-A global `[maxscale]` section is included within every MariaDB MaxScale configuration file; this is used to set the values of various global parameters, perhaps the most important of these is the number of threads that MariaDB MaxScale will use to handle client requests.
+A global `[maxscale]` section is included in every MariaDB MaxScale configuration file; this is used to set the values of various global parameters, perhaps the most important of these is the number of threads that MariaDB MaxScale will use to handle client requests.
 To automatically configure the